Terms & Conditions of Sales

 The rules relating to booking and payments described in paragraphs 6 and 7 apply.

-In the event of non-receipt of the approved documents and payment (if applicable) within 7 days, the proposed amendment will be cancelled and the initial contract will remain applicable.
+If the approved documents and payment (if applicable) are not received within 7 days, the proposed amendment will be cancelled and the initial contract will remain applicable.

 11. Cancellation of the contract